Miserlou/Karla/Prelude_in_London.md

 A charming rogue and accomplished gangster.
 Sees himself as a local royalty and the undisputed king of the London underworld.
 Enjoys the finer things in life and socializing with the celebrities and A-listers of West London.
 An accomplished boxer in his youth, Ronnie is still lethal with his hands.

+Ronnie Cray is the connection between Karla and The Mole.
+In exchange a connection to an Afghani heroin supplies, Kray's gang The Firm provides muscle for Karla's network and passes intelligence back to Moscow Centre.

 #### Reggie Kray

 Crude, brutal, feared.